What Are You Building?

 Because being an entrepreneur can be one of the hardest and loneliest jobs in the world.
 So most people who aren’t entrepreneurs won’t get this, as entrepreneurs we are often flying way above the crowd without the luxury of a safety net to catch ourselves.
 It’s scary.

-If you are truly committed to being a successful entrepreneur, remember what you are building matters.
+If you are truly committed to being a successful business owner entrepreneur, remember what you are building matters.

 Otherwise if it doesn’t then you better go get a job.